Blobfolio/vue-blob-select/README.md

 Vue.component(blobSelect);
 ```

-The `dist/` folder also includes an example stylesheet and icon for the search bar to help get you started.
-Of course, you can also write styles from scratch; the generated markup is pretty straight-forward. :)
+Aside from the script, you'll need some CSS styles.
+You can either plug in the default stylesheet from `dist/css/` or take a look at the source in `src/scss/` to roll your own.

 ### Configuration

-While the features and eventual markup of this fork maintain full parity with [blob-select](https://github.com/Blobfolio/blob-select), the configuration for this plugin is handled in a more Vue-appropriate way.
+While the features and eventual markup of this fork maintain full parity with [blob-select](https://github.com/Blobfolio/blob-select), the configuration for this plugin is handled in a more Vue-centric way.

+The general idea is to throw a `<blob-select />` element on the page, specifying any settings as attributes.

 ```html
 <blob-select v-model="some.model" :any-props="some.value"…></blob-select>
 ```

-In case it wasn't obvious, the component has bi-directional `model` support, so you can bind the `<select>` value to any Vue data you want.
+The component has bi-directional `model` support, so you can bind the `<select>` value to any Vue data you want.
 To treat values numerically, use `v-model.number="foo"` in combination with `value-type='number'`.
 Otherwise it's strings all the way down.

 The following properties can be set on the component.
 To set them dynamically (to e.g. Vue data), prefix the field with a `:`, otherwise if passing a literal, just throw it in as any old attribute.